-Ever offer your toddler a snack to stop crying, no matter when he last ate?
-Have you trailed your picky eater while she played, pleading “just one more bite?”
+Ever offer your toddler a snack to stop crying, no matter when they last ate?
+Have you trailed your picky eater while they played, pleading “just one more bite?”
 Or maybe you eat your own meals standing at the sink or you scarf down a sandwich in the car -- because who has time to sit at the table?

 Even when we know what healthy eating looks like, sometimes life gets in the way.
 But when families often eat on autopilot or use food as a reward, it interferes with everyone’s natural ability to sense when they’re hungry, stop when they’re full, and choose to truly enjoy food.
 That can make it easy to overeat and gain weight.

 The trick is to decide to slow down and enjoy your meals, free of distractions, a practice that experts call mindful eating.

 “The No. 1 principle is to get more enjoyment from each bite so you only have the number of bites you really need to be satisfied,” says Debra Gill, PhD, a clinical psychologist in Livingston, NJ, who teaches mindful eating for weight management to kids and adults.
 “Once you have a healthy relationship with food, you’re less likely to use food as a tool to cope or control other things in your life, like anxiety, social rejection, depression, or anger.”

 With a few easy tweaks, you can get your family to start to eat more mindfully, at least some of the time.